Becoming a governor

 Governors represent the interests and views of the Trust membership.

-They have a very important role and undertake a range of functions through committees, engagement groups and quality visits.
+They have a very important role on the Council of Governors and undertake a range of functions through committees, engagement groups and quality visits.

 Some of these responsibilities include: